tgirke/GEN242/content/en/tutorials/systempiper/systemPipeR.md

 ## Workflow Design

-*`systemPipeR`* workflows can be designed and built from start to finish with a single command, or via importing an R Markdown file, or stepwise in interactive mode from the R console.
+*`systemPipeR`* workflows can be populated with a single command from an R Markdown file or stepwise in interactive mode.

-In the next section, we will demonstrate how to build a workflow in interactive mode, and in the following section how to build it from an R Markdown file.
+The following section introduces how to build a workflow stepwise in interactive mode, and after this how to build it in one step from an R Markdown file.

 New workflows are constructed, or existing ones modified, by connecting each step via the `appendStep` method.
-Each `SYSargsList` instance contains instructions needed for processing a set of input files with a specific command-line and the paths to the corresponding outfiles generated.

-The constructor function `Linewise` is used to construct the R code-based instructions.
+Each `SYSargsList` instance contains the instructions needed for processing a set of input files with a specific command-line and the paths to the corresponding outfiles generated.
+The constructor function `Linewise` is used to construct R code-based workflow steps.

 ### Build workflow interactively